mtech00/airflow-ml-etl-guide/README.md

 ```

 Email is an important part of monitoring our pipelines.
 While tools like Prometheus and Grafana offer more advanced options, email alerts are simpler to configure.
 Setting up email requires configuring an SMTP server.
-One important note: if you're using Outlook or Gmail for testing, you can't use your regular password—you’ll need to generate an app-specific password instead.
+One important note: if you're using Outlook or Gmail for testing, you can't use your regular passwordyou’ll need to generate an app-specific password instead.

 ### Python Functions